Fall Out Boy's Pete Wentz Welcomes a Baby Girl — Find Out Her Name

 Pete Wentz and longtime partner Meagan Camper have welcomed a daughter.

-“We are so happy to welcome Marvel Jane Wentz into the world,” the Fall Out Boy rocker, 28, and model, 29, told PEOPLE in a statement.
+“We are so happy to welcome Marvel Jane Wentz into the world,” the Fall Out Boy rocker, 38, and model, 29, told PEOPLE exclusively in a statement.
 “Her brothers are both very excited about their brand new kid sister.”

 Wentz shared the happy news on Instagram Sunday night.